THargreaves/into-the-tidyverse/resources/session_one/session_one_presentation.md

 Introduction
 ====================================

-* Aesthetics offer one method of adding additonal variables to a plot
+* Aesthetics offer one method of adding additional variables to a plot
-* Another way, particulary when using categorical variabels, is to split a plot into facets
+* Another way, particularly when using categorical variables, is to split a plot into facets
-* Facets are subplots that each show a subset of the entire dataset
+* Facets are sub-plots that each show a subset of the entire dataset
 * Facets can be generated in two ways using either the `facet_wrap()` or `facet_grid` function

 Using facet_wrap()